Zoom Towns And The New Housing Market For The 2 Americas

 But Zoom towns aren't the only places where home prices are booming.
 Pretty much everywhere except Manhattan and San Francisco — places where home prices had already reached historic peaks — it's a great time if you want to sell your house.
 "Right now, national home prices are up 8% from this time last year, so quite a big increase," says Daryl Fairweather, the chief economist of Redfin.

 With historic levels of unemployment and mounting business bankruptcies, this housing boom is a bit mind-boggling.
-But it's kinda the perfect symbol of two Americas in the age of the pandemic recession.
+But it's kind of the perfect symbol of two Americas in the age of the pandemic recession.

 The boom